Skip to content

 from maid_stdlib.components import HealthComponent, PositionComponent

-# Fluent API for adding multiple components
+# Add multiple components

 entity.add(HealthComponent(current=100, maximum=100))